 Read along to learn my favorite ways to set my Thanksgiving table + a few recipes that I always have on it for our family to enjoy.

 I can hardly wait for Thanksgiving to be here.
 For me, and so many of you, it is a holiday filled with so much family and tradition that I can barely handle it.
-So today I’m sharing a few tips for setting a “meaningful” table for Thanksgiving with some of my favorite tabletop linens.
+So today I’m sharing a few tips for setting a “meaningful” Thanksgiving table with some of my favorite tabletop linens.

 Layer + Low

-Keeping your tablescape at the right proportion will help folks stay connected and feel cozy during dinner.
+Keeping your table scape at the right proportion will help folks stay connected and feel cozy during dinner.
 While we want the table to feel special for this special occasion, keeping it simple is also important because there is generally so much food that also needs to be added that it can become overwhelming from a space standpoint.

-Layering a variety of tones and textures, such as linens, wooden feast boards, metal candlesticks and vintage silverware, and ceramic dishes and platters are a great way to help your Thanksgiving table to tell a story and feel warm.
+Layering a variety of tones and textures, such as linens, wooden feast boards, vintage candlesticks and vintage silverware, and ceramic dishes and platters are a great way to help your Thanksgiving table to tell a story and feel warm.

 Keeping things low on the table allows your family and friends the opportunity to talk across the table with ease of nothing blocking their way.
 I love adding in greenery and floral elements in almost a runner form instead of worrying about vases that are tall and take up too much space.
-A candlestick here and there with lite candles helps to also set a great, special atmosphere.
+A candlestick here and there with lit candles helps to also set a great, special atmosphere.